blastlab/indoornavi-android-api/Documentation/source/Android-API/data.md

 # __Data handle__

-Library have a possibility to retrive data directly from the backend server.
+Library have a possibility to retrieve data directly from the backend server.
-It gives the user the possibility to download historical events of tag entry to areas or to download all coordinates that have been saved in the database.
+It gives the user possibility to download historical events of tag entry to areas or to download all coordinates that have been saved in the database.
-Additionaly, you can download elements assigned globally to the map, such as a list of areas or paths added to the map.
+Additionally, you can download elements assigned globally to the map, such as a list of areas or paths added to the map.

 ## __INData__

 INData object is used to receive elements set on the map in fronted server editor.
 Returns elements for the floor with is currently loaded.

 ### Paths